PlatosTwin/lt100/docs/index.markdown

 {% include graphs/dnfs_finishers_drop_by_split.html %}

 Finally, we can take a closer look at what happens on the trail by examining how often runners change ranks, i.e., pass each other.
 The table below examines finisher-only split-to-split rank differences from 2019 through 2024.
 As column four indicates, north of 90% of runners are passing someone or being passed _each and every split_.
 In general, the movement isn't large, with runner ranks changing on average between 9 and 23 places.
-Perhaps somewhat surprisingly, there is substantial movement in ranks all the way up through the final split.[^5]
+Perhaps somewhat surprisingly, there is substantial movement in ranks all the way up through the final split.[^5] (Note that on small screens the table scrolls.)

 {% include rank_table.html %}